Table of Contents

 What is the Maximum Time a Person Can Work in a Week?

-There are legal limits on the number of hours a person can work within a week, known as the ‘working time directive’ or ‘working time regulations’.
+There are legal limits on the number of hours a person can work within a week, known as the Working Time Regulations.
 The legal limit over one week is 48 hours, usually averaged over 17 weeks.
 The daily limit is an average of 8 hours.
 Notably, it does not matter if your employee has another job besides your business.
-The 48-hour average weekly limit applies across both positions.
+The 48-hour average weekly limit applies across both positions, and you must be aware of this to ensure that you are not inadvertently breaching your obligations.

 The following count as working hours: